nicomazz/FCM_earthquake_cpp_server/README.md

 ###Usage

-See http_examples.cpp or https_examples.cpp for example usage.
+See http_web_server.cpp or https_examples.cpp for example usage.

 See particularly the JSON-POST (using Boost.PropertyTree) and the GET /match/[number] examples, which are most relevant.